truemagic-coder/solana-agent/README.md

    - Persistent cross-session knowledge retention
    - Automatic self-learning from conversations
    - Knowledge Base to add domain specific knowledge
-   - File uploads to perform document context search
+   - CSV file uploads to perform document context search

 🏢 **Enterprise Focus**
    - Production-ready out of the box in a few lines of code